kofh/spotify-recently-added-playlist/readme.md

 1. Sign into the AWS console
 2. Go to the IAM service
 3. In the left sidebar, click on Users
-4. Click "Add User"
+4. Click "Add User", and create a new user:
-5. Name the user `Terraform` (or whatever you'd like) and give it Programmatic Access
+   1. Name the user `Terraform` (or whatever you'd like) and give it Programmatic Access
-6. Click "Next: Permissions"
+   2. Click "Next: Permissions"
-7. Click the "Attach existing policies directly" tab, and check the box for `AdministratorAccess` (this should be the first row).
+   3. Click the "Attach existing policies directly" tab, and check the box for `AdministratorAccess` (this should be the first row).
-8. Click "Next: Tags" and add any tags you wish to add
+   4. Click "Next: Tags" and add any tags you wish to add
-9. Click "Next: Review", review, and then click "Create User"
+   5. Click "Next: Review", review, and then click "Create User"
-10. You should now see a success message, with the new user's credentials below it.
+   6. You should now see a success message, with the new user's credentials below it.
 Copy both the Access Key ID and the Secret Access Key (or click "Download .csv")
-11. Take a sip of water, AWS can be stressful.
+5. Take a sip of water, AWS can be stressful.
-12. Head back to the Terraform Cloud UI, and make sure you're in the workspace created earlier
+6. Head back to the Terraform Cloud UI, and make sure you're in the workspace created earlier
-13. Click the Variables tab, and scroll down the Environment Variables
+7. Click the Variables tab, and scroll down the Environment Variables
-14. Create `AWS_ACCESS_KEY_ID` and set it to the IAM User's Access Key ID.
+8. Create `AWS_ACCESS_KEY_ID` and set it to the IAM User's Access Key ID.
 Make this variable sensitive.
-15. Create `AWS_SECRET_ACCESS_KEY` and set it to the IAM User's Secret Access Key.
+9. Create `AWS_SECRET_ACCESS_KEY` and set it to the IAM User's Secret Access Key.
 Make this variable sensitive.

 #### Deploying our Infrastructure